Charles Clark (judge)

-Education and career
+Early life and career

 Clark was born in Memphis, Tennessee to Charles and Anita Clark and was the great-grandson of Mississippi Governor Charles Clark (1863–1865).
 After being graduated from Cleveland High School (Cleveland, Mississippi), he entered the United States Naval Reserve as an ensign in 1943 and left the Reserve after the end of World War II three years later.
 He attended law school at the University of Mississippi, where he was a member of Delta Psi fraternity and met his future wife, Emily.
 He began the practice of law in 1946 in Jackson, Mississippi and continued in private practice for five years, earning a Bachelor of Laws from the University of Mississippi School of Law in 1948, then rejoined the Naval Reserve as a lieutenant as the Korean War heated up in 1951.
 He left the Naval Reserve the following year, and resumed his law practice in 1953.

 In 1962, Clark represented the University of Mississippi's Board of Trustees when James Meredith sued for being rejected based on race.
 Clark argued that the University had no policy on race and Meredith's rejection was based on a lack of qualifications.
 The case was settled on appeal by the U.S. Supreme Court, which ruled in Meredith’s favor in September 1962, resulting in the Ole Miss riot of 1962.